Well Dang, Netflix

 Yeah, you aren’t watching this for the plot.
-Which isn’t to say it doesn’t have any or that the plot is bad; the plot is competent and absolutely adequate.
-It is, however, cliche.
-But this is an action flick.
-Naive rescued co-star dragged around a city infested with enemies by a grizzled and talented yet haunted old snake-eater who “just needs the money” but ends up finding his heart.
-Blah blah blah, this is the plot of every movie where Dad didn’t want the dog but is their biggest fan by the end.
+Which isn’t to say it doesn’t have any or that the plot is bad; the plot is competent and the dialogue writer is pretty clever.
+It is, however, somewhat cliché.
+But this is an action flick classic; naïve rescued co-star dragged around a city infested with enemies by a grizzled and talented-yet-haunted old snake-eater who “just needs the money,” but ends up finding his heart.
+Same basic plot as the Dad who didn't want to get a dog but ends up Fido's best friend.

 What you’re here for is haymakers and machine guns.
 Yeah, you’ll get that.

 From the get-go I found myself making notes about the fight scenes.
-It does have some small tropes in it, most notably being the whole “let’s wait to attack him one at a time” strategy nameless bad guys seem to take.
+They do have some small tropes, most notably being the whole “let’s wait to attack him one at a time” strategy nameless bad guys seem to take.
 But the ‘finisher’ moves were actually gruesome and read as very effective while watching.
-Normally in an action movie a hero can land some weak, scripted punch and the assailant does four backflips before falling straight unconscious on the ground like a starfish.
-In Extraction, dudes aren’t put down unless they take two or three rounds to the neck, have their head crushed between an oak table and a countertop, or have their skull invaded by a garden rake.
+I do roll my eyes at an action movie in which a hero can land some weak, scripted punch and the assailant does four backflips before falling straight unconscious like a starfish.
+In Extraction, dudes aren’t put down unless they take two or three rounds to the neck, have their head crushed between an oak table and a countertop, or have their skull rudely invaded by a garden rake.
 When someone is incapacitated in this movie, it’s certainly no mystery to the audience how they got that way.

 Sam is a name you should remember.
 You’ve likely seen his other large venture in direction, The Mandalorian.
 However, he’s a career stuntman and stunt coordinator.
 Other titles under his (black) belt in on-screen ass-kicking include the Avengers movies, The Accountant, The Hunger Games, Deadpool, The Lone Ranger, The Mechanic, a couple X Men movies, and the list goes on.
 Getting punched in style is the man’s whole deal.

 The movie makes you feel the impact of every shot and knee to the kidney.
-There are some really great directed items that help make that happen, I think.
+There are some really great direction details that help make that happen.

 A note that I made about halfway through the movie was that the camera never stops movies.
 B-roll and establishing shots included.
 There’s always a slow pan or zoom, or some rack focus to keep your attention spinning to the next thing.
-There’s always some sort of movement so that you don’t let that guard down in feeling like you can sit still.
+There’s some sort of movement so that you don’t let that guard down in feeling like you can sit still.
 As I mentioned before, the camera make you feel the impacts, and it does this by actually jolting during some of the harder hits.
 There is a different weight to a quick punch than a wound-up kick, and that translates visually, literally.

-It’s not until you get a lul at a safehouse that the camera starts to steady up.
+It’s not until you get a lull at a safehouse that the camera starts to steady up.
 Conversations take on that familiar interview angle, but even then it’s not standard.
 There isn’t much in the way of any over-the-shoulder shot, at least not for a long time.
 The angles are close up, and they switch as each character speaks.
 And they speak with some sort of intensity.
-Be it worried, or angry, or just drunk, even the still shots are a bit up in their face and as a result the actor is getting right back in yours.
+Be it worried, or angry, or just drunk, even the still shots are up in their face and as a result the actor is getting right back in yours.

 Likewise, the frame just got filled with SO much.
 Fighting on the crowded streets of Dhaka saw the characters constantly interrupted by pedestrians, mopeds, and cars.
 Even fights with Chris against just one other guy saw the frame come in real close and fill every pixel with as much movement and choreography as possible.